 Every new cancer drug goes through a series of carefully controlled research studies before it can become part of standard cancer care.
-These research studies are called "clinical trials" and they are used to find better ways to care for and treat people who have cancer.

-In the United States, the FDA (US Food and Drug Administration) requires that all new drugs and other treatments be tested in clinical trials before they can be used.
+These research studies are called clinical trials.
+Researchers use them to find better ways to care for and treat people with cancer.
+In the United States, the FDA requires that all new drugs and other treatments be tested in clinical trials before they can be used.
 At any given time, there are thousands of cancer clinical trials taking place.
 Doctors and researchers are always looking for new and better ways to treat cancer.

-Researchers use cancer clinical trials to study new ways to:
+Researchers use cancer clinical trials to study new ways to

-- Treat cancer using
+- Treat cancer using:

-- \circ A new drug
+- A new drug

-- \odot An approved drug to treat a different kind of cancer
+- An approved drug to treat a different kind of cancer

 - A new combination of drugs

-- \circ A new way of giving a drug-by mouth (pill), intravenously (IV)
+- A new way of giving a drug (by mouth, intravenously (IV), etc)

-- Manage cancer symptoms and ease treatment side effects - Find and diagnose cancer - Keep cancer from coming back after treatment - Manage long-term side effects
+- Manage cancer symptoms and treatment side effects

+- Find and diagnose cancer

+- Keep cancer from coming back after treatment

+- Manage long-term treatment side effects

 By taking part in a clinical trial, patients can see doctors who are experts in their disease, gain access to new, cutting-edge therapies, and provide helpful information for future patients.
-The treatments and information we have today are due in large part to patients who have participated in clinical trials.
-Parents who are interested in enrolling their child in a clinical trial should talk to their hematologistoncologist about whether a clinical trial might be right for them.
+The treatments and information we have today are due in large part to patients who have been willing to join clinical trials.
+Anyone interested in participating in a clinical trial should talk to their hematologist-oncologist about whether a clinical trial might be right for them.
 During this conversation it may help to:

-- Have a list of questions to ask about the risks and benefits of each trial (visit www.LLS.org/WhatToAsk for lists of suggested questions). - Ask a family member or friend to go with you and your child to the doctor visit both for support and to take notes.
+- Have a list of questions to ask about the risks and benefits of each trial (visit www.LLS.org/WhatToAsk for lists of suggested questions) - Ask a family member or friend to go with you to your doctor visit-both for support and to take notes

 Clinical trials can be difficult to navigate and figure out, but The Leukemia & Lymphoma Society is here to help.
-Parents, guardians and caregivers can work with Clinical Trial Nurse Navigators who will help find potential clinical trials, overcome barriers to enrollment and provide support throughout the entire clinical-trial process.
-Our Clinical Trial Nurse Navigators are registered nurses who are experts in blood cancers and clinical trials.
+Patients and caregivers can work with Clinical Trial Nurse Navigators who will help find potential clinical trials, overcome the barriers to enrollment and provide support throughout the entire clinical-trial process.

+Our Clinical Trial Nurse Navigators are registered nurses who are experts in adult and pediatric blood cancers and clinical trials.
 Your Clinical Trial Nurse Navigator will:

-- Talk with you about the treatment goals for your child - Help you understand the clinical-trial process, including your child's rights as a patient - Ask you for details about your child's diagnosis (for example, past treatments, treatment responses, and your child's cancer genetic profile [if you know it]).
-You will also be asked about your child's current health, and their medical history, because this is information that might affect whether or not your child can take part in certain clinical trials - Help you understand your finances, your child's insurance coverage, and yours and your child's support networks.
-The Clinical Nurse Navigator will also be able to help you to assess your own ability and willingness to travel and how these considerations might influence your choice of whether or not to enroll your child in a clinical trial - Guide you and help you in your efforts to find and enroll your child in a clinical trial, including connecting you with potential trial sites - Help deal with any problems you might encounter when you are enrolling your child in a trial - Support you and your child throughout the clinical-trial process
+- Talk with you about your treatment goals - Help you to understand the clinical-trial process, including your rights as a patient - Ask you for details about your diagnosis (such as past treatments, treatment responses, and your cancer genetic profile), your current health and your medical history.
+This information is taken into account and may factor into your eligibility to participate in certain clinical trials

+- Help you to understand how your finances, insurance coverage, and support network, as well as your ability and willingness to travel might impact your choice of a clinical trial - Guide you and help you in your efforts to find and enroll in a clinical trial, including connecting you with trial sites - Help deal with any problems you might have as you participate in a trial - Support you throughout the clinical-trial process